How Much House Can You Afford in New Boston MI?

 For buyers

 First-time buyers usually start in Southgate, Taylor, or Lincoln Park, where the entry-level price band is widest and highway access is easy.
-Move-up buyers tend to land in Trenton, Woodhaven, or Riverview for the larger homes and quieter blocks.
+Move-up buyers tend to compare Trenton, Woodhaven, Riverview, and New Boston when they want more space or quieter blocks.

 For sellers